In Kyrgyzstan, the yurt is a pivotal part of both the nation's past and present.Read more...

 Vegetarians will have a little more luck finding something to eat in Russian restaurants than in their meat-centred Kyrgyz counterparts, but overall it is fairly difficult to find much in the way of purely vegetarian dishes.
 Fortunately, local markets always have a good selection of fruit, vegetables, cheeses and tinned goods.
 Some homestay hosts are able to rustle up vegetarian dishes, given adequate warning.
 Bread, the staple carbohydrate in the area, is usually in the form of lepyoshka, a Russian flat unleavened loaf, or otherwise nan, the Kyrgyz equivalent.
 Both are delicious when fresh and far superior to the sliced, white variety found in supermarkets.

-Other popular drinks are vodka (arak) and kumys, although the latter is not generally sold in cafés, as it is seen more as a homemade drink of the jailoos; it is, however, commonly sold at the roadside from yurts.
+Other popular drinks are vodka (arak) and kumys, although the latter is not generally sold in cafés, as it is seen more as a homemade drink of the jailoos; it is, however, commonly sold at the roadside from yurts, especially in early summer.
 Bozo is a slightly alcoholic drink, made from fermented millet wheat, and Shoro is a well-known proprietary brand of maksym, a drink made from wheat.
 Kyrgyz wine is best avoided.

 It is usually possible to stay in a genuine yurt just by turning up at a jailoo in the summer months © Pavel Svoboda, Shutterstock